SarveshVGharat/Multivariate-Normal-Distribution/README.md

 # Multivariate Normal Distribution

 This repository contains program to extract samples from multivariate distribution using Cholesky decomposition and Box Muller transformation.
-Be sure to import multivariate.py before using the code in numpy.
+Be sure to import multivariate_numpy.py or multivariate_jax.py respectively before using the code

-(JAX in progress)